Getting Maximum Return on Investment:

 But also remember that challenging tests can be most rewarding – particularly site-wide templates.

-Prioritise according to their total ranking for all three criteria in a matrix like this example.
+Prioritise according to their total ranking for all three criteria in a matrix like the example above.
 This should be circulated around teams involved in proposing test ideas so that they understand how tests are prioritised.
 To get buy-in from other teams it may be worthwhile asking some of the more important stakeholders to have an input into the prioritisation process.

 This process is based upon the Widerfunnel approach which you can find in the excellent book: You should test that by Chris Goward.
 The book is a must read for anyone wanting to create an optimisation programme.

 Review your prioritised list of A/B test ideas on a regular basis to check that it still aligns with business goals and what you have learned from your A/B test results.

 For more on A/B testing, please read our blog; how to build a strong A/B testing plan.

 Prioritisation is crucial to any conversion optimisation programme because resources are finite and often scarce.
 Getting time with designers or developer resource can be challenging and so you don’t want to waste any resource you get with tests that won’t potentially have a good return on investment.
 The PIE framework is a simple and useful way of prioritising your ideas and yes there are more complicated methods available, but I like the fact that it is not difficult to implement.

 Good luck with your A/B tests and let me know if you use the PIE framework or some other method of prioritising test ideas.

 Thank you reading my post.
 Please leave feedback below because it helps us improve the quality of our content.